skx/sos/README.md

 ### Source Installation go <=  1.11

-If you're using `go` before 1.11 then the following command should fetch/update `overseer`, and install it upon your system:
+If you're using `go` before 1.11 then the following command should fetch/update the project and install it upon your system:

      $ go get -u github.com/skx/sos